Mirzaazmath/flutter_riverpod_example/README.md

 ## Getting Started

-# Main Branch is having code of the Riverpod Provider type : Provider
+# This Branch is having code of the Riverpod Provider type : StateProvider

 This project is a starting point for a Flutter application.